status-im/nimbus-eth2/docs/the_nimbus_book/src/binaries.md

 > **N.B.** These binaries are meant to run as a service.
-As such, they do not support the `log-file` [option](./options.md) - duplicating stdout to a log file would complicate things in that scenario.
+As such, they do not support the `log-file` [option](./options.md) - duplicating stdout to a log file would complicate things.
 We recommend capturing their output (stdout and stderr) with a [log rotation helper](./log-rotate.md) instead.